UFParLab/aces4/README.md

 Timer resolution can be improved with PAPI (http://icl.cs.utk.edu/papi/).
 Can also use TAU (http://www.cs.uoregon.edu/research/tau) for detailed profile & trace information.

-Google tests v1.7 is required to run tests for single node aces4).
+Google tests v1.7 is required to run tests.
 Get it from http://googletest.googlecode.com/files/gtest-1.7.0.zip Unzip it into the test/ directory.